 This type of arrangement can only be used when buying a single asset – i.e. residential or commercial property.

-If you are ready to commit to a geared investment, consider whether the investment is in line with your broader investment strategy.
+If you are ready to commit to a geared investment, consider whether or not the investment is in line with your broader investment strategy.

 What are the risks of a geared SMSF property?